prernaadvani/whatsprernacooking/_posts/2021-01-28-baked-spaghetti.md

 ![_config.yml]({{ site.baseurl }}/images/baked spaghetti/pasta 2.png)
 ![_config.yml]({{ site.baseurl }}/images/baked spaghetti/pasta 1.png)

-* Add the marinara sauce to the vegetables along with the cooked spaghetti.
+* Add the marinara sauce and ricotta to the vegetables along with the cooked spaghetti.
 Mix, and remove from heat.

 * Lightly grease an 8x8 dish and transfer 1/2 of the spaghetti to it.
 Layer with 1/2 cup mozzarella, followed by the rest of the spaghetti and the rest of the mozzarella.
-Top with 1/4 cup sharp cheddar, if using, and the italian seasoning.
+Top with the italian seasoning.

 * Bake in the oven for ~15-20 minutes, until the cheese has melted.
 Garnish with fresh basil and enjoy!